 Chemical Engineering: one semester of biology that covers cellular, molecular and developmental biology; a second semester of general chemistry with lab; and one semester of organic chemistry with lab.
 A second semester of organic chemistry and/or physical chemistry are strongly recommended.

-Computer Science & Engineering: A second computer programming course that covers JAVA if not already covered in first course.
+Data Science, Computer Science & Engineering: A second computer programming course that covers JAVA if not already covered in first course.
 Note that Computer Science and Data Science majors are not required to complete chemistry or differential equations.

 Environmental Engineering: one semester of biology that covers cellular, molecular and developmental biology; a second semester of general chemistry with lab; and one semester of organic chemistry with lab.
 An environmental science course (ex: soil science, hydrology, geochemistry, ecology) and a humanities/social science course that focuses on environmental issues (ex: environmental justice, environmental policy) are strongly recommended